-- Whisk together egg and milk in a bowl.
+- Whisk together egg and milk in a shallow bowl.

 - Dip all sides of each pork chop first in the egg mixture, and then in the breadcrumb/Parmesan/almond mixture, pressing the coating onto the pork chop to help it adhere.
 Place pork chop on the prepared rack over the baking sheet.
 Repeat for all pork chops.

-- Bake for 23-26 minutes, or until the center of the thickest pork chop reaches 145°F. I stuck them under the broiler for a minute or two once they were fully cooked to crisp the coating up a bit more.
+- Bake for 23-26 minutes, or until the center of the thickest pork chop reaches 145°F. I stuck them under the broiler for a minute or two as they were just reaching fully-cooked temperature to crisp the coating up a bit more.

 - While the pork chops are cooking, add parsley, garlic, almonds, and salt and pepper to the bowl of a food processor.
 Process until parsley is broken up into small pieces, occasionally scraping down the sides.
 Add olive oil and Parmesan and process until well-mixed.